shubhamsinghshubham777/ComposeBroadcasts/README.md

 class MyCustomReceiver : CBBroadcastReceiver(tag = "my_custom_receiver") {
     override fun onReceive(context: Context?, intent: Intent?) {
         super.onReceive(context, intent)
-        // Your custom logic here
+        // Your custom logic here (if you like the old way of writing receivers)
+        // Ideally, your logic should be a part of the composable itself
+        // This class should just be left blank, for example:
+        // class MyCustomReceiver : CBBroadcastReceiver(tag = "my_custom_receiver")
     }
 }
 ```